adelevie/iron_response/README.md

 ## Rationale

 Iron.io's IronWorker is a great product that provides a lot of powerful concurrency options.
 With IronWorker, you can scale tasks to hundreds and even thousands of workers.
 However, IronWorker was missing one useful feature for me: responses.
 What do I mean?
-In the typical IronWorker setup, worker files are just one-off scripts run independently of the client that queues them up.
+In the typical IronWorker setup, worker files are just one-off scripts that run independently of the client that queues them up.
 For example:

 ```ruby
 client = IronWorkerNG::Client.new